General Requirements for the Preparation of the Honours Project

 If the thesis is to be written in French or German, consult with your Chief Adviser for appropriate style conventions.

 Footnotes should be placed at the bottom of each page (regardless of the style manual or conventions you follow).

-All projects must be word-processed on the computer.
-The required font size is 12 point type.
+All projects must be word-processed on the computer with A4 paper size selected.
+The required font size is 12 point type and the required font type is 'Times New Roman'.
 Typing is to be double-spaced.
 Standard margins apply.